AIBC staff can be reached at:

 Chief Executive Officer

 Mark joined the AIBC in 2015 as Chief Executive Officer.
-Guided by the AIBC’s vision statement, “Building public confidence and excellence in architectural practice”, Mark is responsible for the Institute’s strategic direction.
-Overseeing operations, human resources and finance, he will ensure that all plans and activities are tailored to meet the priorities set by council and reflected in the 2014-2018 Strategic Plan.
+Guided by the AIBC’s vision statement, “Inspiring architectural leadership and excellence through progressive regulation”, Mark is responsible for the Institute’s strategic direction.
+Overseeing operations, human resources and finance, he will ensure that all plans and activities are tailored to meet the priorities set by council and reflected in the 2019-2023 Strategic Plan.

 Mark also represents the AIBC on local, national and international issues affecting the practice of architecture.
-Further, he manages relationships with AIBC’s members, staff, regulatory bodies, government entities and other stakeholders.
+Further, he manages relationships with AIBC’s registrants, staff, regulatory bodies, government entities and other stakeholders.

 Mark brings more than 20 years of senior management experience.
 A Chartered Accountant (in British Columbia) and a Certified Public Account (Illinois), Mark has a proven track record of innovative thinking, building collaborative stakeholder relationships, and implementing strategic and operational plans.